-Two school days will be allowed to make up work for each day missed, with a maximum of 10 days allowed to make up work.
+Two school days will be allowed to make up work for each day missed, with a maximum of 10 days allowed to make up work for excused absences.
+Unexcused absences do not apply and may be due on the original issued due date.